 — is as destructive as the trapo,

 Do you want a belt like that?
 You can make it yourself.
 It is easy, just get a suitable belt and a buckle, and attach the buckle to the belt.
 Neither part is expensive.
-I will give you links for these parts if you send me a message with the subject “belt” through our Contact form.
+To get links for buying these parts, subscribers of our newsletter RealSelfDefense-list need to send a message with the subject “make-it-yourself belt” through our Contact form.
+Not a subscriber of our newsletter?
+Click here to subscribe.

 Recommended reading on deniability: